Trump Likely to Reveal Sick Leave, Tax Extension Plan for Virus

 Trump is also considering invoking the Stafford Act, a law that unlocks emergency funds to help states and municipalities cope with a disaster.
 The measure could provide businesses access to funds, including disaster loans from the Small Business Administration to cover losses tied to a disaster declared by the president, the people said.

-SBA grants were part of a range of measures Senate Democrats on Wednesday said they plan to propose.
-Democratic lawmakers also urged the president in a letter to use the Stafford Act to free up more than $40 billion.
+Senate Democrats lawmakers on Wednesday urged the president in a letter to use the Stafford Act to free up more than $40 billion.

+Small businesses in areas covered by a presidential disaster declaration are eligible for federal loans of up to $2 million to provide operating funds until those companies recover.
+In addition, the coronavirus funding bill enacted earlier this month made small businesses negatively affected by the outbreak eligible for the loans.

 Mnuchin, in a meeting Wednesday with Trump and bank executives said: “We’ve catalogued for the president all of his executive authorities, which are quite significant.
 So there’ll be various proposals.”